It was the most anticipated day of the year: the staff sample sale.

 How To Purchase More Consciously?

 The first step is recognising that our purchases impact other people and the planet.
 Once we start thinking beyond ourselves, it becomes easier for us to recognise our place in the puzzle.
 Consider, for example, that the average garment is touched by 100 pairs of hands before it finds its way to your wardrobe.
 That’s 100 people at risk of modern slavery and exploitation—which is widespread in countries where most of our clothing is made.
-When it comes to planetary impacts, we know the fashion industry contributes up to 10 per cent of global greenhouse gas emissions, and that Australians alone throw away 6 tonnes of textiles every 10 minutes.
+When it comes to planetary impacts, we know the fashion industry contributes up to 10 per cent of global greenhouse gas emissions, and that Australians alone throw away over 4 tonnes of textiles every 10 minutes.
 That’s a mammoth landfill pile.